Overview of Findings

 Origin of the Florida White Squirrels.

-Another version of this scenario (i.e., release of squirrels from a caravan wreck) can be found in Sopchoppy FL, another community in Northern Florida with an abundant white squirrel population with the same coat markings.
+Another version of this scenario (i.e., release of squirrels from a caravan wreck) can be found in Sopchoppy FL, another community in Florida’s panhandle with an abundant white squirrel population and the same coat markings.
 This story identifies China as the source.
 There is, in fact, an all white squirrel in Thailand but it has no coat markings and is not only a member of different species but of another genus (Callosciurus).
 It is very unlikely that they could be transplanted half way around the globe and freely interbreed with Eastern Gray Squirrels.
 These exotic orgins are charming and almost unforgetable.
 Even today they make for interesting story material.
 I have come to believe that they are completely unnecessary embellishments, possibly to market the squirrels (we know the employer of Barbara’s uncle was doing trapping them to sell).
 White squirrels of the type in question are found throughout central and northern Florida (even low country SC and GA). where they have varing degrees of success.
-Are all these squirrels, widely distributed and freely interbreeding with normal gray squirrels, derived from a single carnival release of In science, when we lack undisputable proof we sometimes apply the principle of parsimony, which says “everything else being equal, choose the simplist alternative.”
-The most parsimonous alternative in this case is that this variant is native to Florida.
-The only other contesting origin of which I am aware also has a Florida connection but as a story it pales in comparison since it simply asserts that a local biologists trapped and released the squirrels on his frequenct collecting trips to Florida.
-If true, the latter does not contradict Ms. Lang’s account but merely opens the possibility that Brevard’s squirrels may have multiple origins.
-Andrew Morgan, a graduate student at the University of North Carolina is currently carrying out DNA studies which hopefully will shed light on this subject.
+Are all these squirrels, widely distributed and freely interbreeding with normal gray squirrels, derived from a single carnival release.
+In science, when we lack undisputable proof we sometimes apply the principle of parsimony, to choose between alternative hypotheses purporting to explain the same thing.
+“Everything else being equal, choose the simplist alternative.”
+The most parsimonous alternative in this case is that this white variant is native to Florida.

 If, in fact, Brevard’s white squirrels are native to Florida where they are usually found at low frequency, the question arises as to why they have been so much more successful in their adopted habitat.
 The woodlands of western North Carolina would seem to favor tree squirrels of all varieties.
 Perhaps the “Adam and Eve” transplanted from Florida were particularly vigorous for reasons genetically correlated but not directly related to coat color as noted in the section above outlining selective advantages of the white variant.
 Apparently, white variants were thriving within the pecan orchard population from which they were taken.
 The success of Brevard white squirrels transplanted to other areas (Walkertown NC and Yonges Island SC) supports this notion but the determinants of that success remain a mystery.
 As noted in the White and Gray Sibling section, other than coat color, Brevard white squirrels appear to be normal Eastern Gray Squirrels.